finos/symphony-bdk-java/README.md

 ```

-To distribute the extension app as part of your Symphony Bot application, place all of you static assets under: ```<symphony bot application base path>/src/main/resources/public``` and build your application.
+To distribute the extension app as part of your Symphony Bot SDK based application, place all of you static assets under: ```<symphony bot application base path>/src/main/resources/public``` and build your application.
 In this case, all of your assets will be under ```/app/``` path.
 Example,  my_image.png file placed under ```public``` directory would be accessible in the following URL:

 ```http://<hostname>:<port>/<application_context>/app/my_image.png```